 This fashion month, designers presented their spring/summer 2021 collections in the major fashion cities of New York, London, Milan, and Paris, with many brands staging traditional runway show with live audience members.
-The abundance of physical runway shows along with the overall absence of face masks in designers’ collections demonstrates one big message:
+The abundance of physical runway shows along with the overall absence of face masks in designers’ collections demonstrates that:

-The fashion world is offering a sense of hope and optimism to viewers as a welcome distraction from the current crises we are facing.
+The fashion world is looking forward to a post-pandemic future, offering a sense of hope and optimism to viewers as a welcome distraction from the current crises we are facing.

 However, even if designers generally avoided making the pandemic a central theme in their collections, it is clear that coronavirus has impacted ostensibly every aspect of the fashion ecosystem.
-The economic effects of the pandemic have accelerated certain changes within the industry that have already been happening for a while now:
+The economic effects of the pandemic have accelerated certain changes within the industry such as:

 - Reducing the number of collections presented per year

 - Using recycled or up-cycled textiles

 - Combining men’s and womenswear into one collection to reduce the environmental impact of fashion